wrengit/Recipe-Book/README.md

 This file contains the majority of the routes used in the app.
 Comments are given above each route to explain the function and reasoning.

 **__init.py__**
-This file initialises the Flak application, and configures the app and it's modules.
+This file initialises the Flask application, and configures the app and it's modules.
 The `views.py`, `users.py`, and `errors.py` are imported here, after the app has been declared.

 #### Comments